-RLN 100 is a prerequisite to all other RLN courses.
+Completion of either RLN 100 or RLN 300 is required before all other RLN courses.

 Transfer Courses

 All transfer courses for majors and minors, including ACTC courses, must be approved in writing by the chair.
 Only courses successfully completed within the last 10 years will be considered.
 In general, courses that meet the transfer guidelines may only be applied to elective credit for the major.